mwafrika/Kevent-documentation/README.md

 ## Description

-> Kevent is a full-stack tourism application that helps you find the best places to visit in your area based on your preferences.
+> Kevent is a full-stack tourism software that helps you find the best places to visit in your area based on your preferences.

 ## Built With